loopbackio/loopback-connector-soap/README.md

       <td>url</td>
       <td>String</td>
       <td>
         <p>URL to the SOAP web service endpoint.
-If not present, defaults to the&nbsp;<code>location</code>&nbsp;attribute of the SOAP address for the service/port from the WSDL document; for example:</p>
+If not present, defaults to the
+        <code>location</code> attribute of the SOAP address for the service/port
+        from the WSDL document; for example:</p>
         <pre><code>&lt;wsdl:service name="Weather"&gt;
   &lt;wsdl:port name="WeatherSoap"
     binding="tns:WeatherSoap"&gt;